 Please revise Paragraph 8 as follows:

-“. . . provided such fees, costs and expenses are reasonable, and only if, and to the extent, the Beneficiary is successful in its litigation and is awarded such fees, costs and expenses as part of the ultimate determination of such litigation.”
+“. . . provided such fees, costs and expenses are reasonable.”

 Please revise the “Amendment” section by further changing the second paragraph of the Guaranty as follows:

-“ . . . one or more swap agreements, confirmations and/or master agreements, and any master netting, setoff, and security agreements in respect thereof (all such physical transactions, swap, option or other financially settled derivative transactions and the agreements evidencing same, whether entered into prior to, on or after the date hereof, as the same . . . .”
+“ . . . one or more swap agreements, confirmations and/or master agreements, and any master netting, setoff, and security agreements in respect thereof (all such physical transactions, swap, option or other financially settled derivative transactions, or master netting, setoff, and security agreement, and the agreements evidencing same, whether entered into prior to, on or after the date hereof, as the same . . . .”

 Please add the following provision as the first paragraph of the “Miscellaneous” section of the Amendment: